facebook/flow/website/en/docs/types/intersections.md

 Sometimes it is useful to create a type which is ***all of*** a set of other types.
 For example, you might want to write a function which accepts an object which is the combination of other object types.
-For this Flow supports **intersection types**.
+For this, Flow supports **intersection types**.

 ```js